keikun17/comprehensive-tech-drama-handbook/index.md

 ## XI.
 Beer

+ - Variant A

    * Stage 1 : Non-consumers of Alcohol raise the issue
    * Stage 2 : Someone is told to leave
    * Stage 3 : Behavior toned down

- OR
+ - Variant B

    * Stage 1 : Some guy/girl gets intoxicated during an Alcohol-filled after-event
    * Stage 2 : Said person does crazy things / gets knocked up
    * Stage 3 : Person regrets about it
    * Stage 4 : "It could have been prevented" blog posts gets thrown around

 ## XII.
 Vulgarity